ro468/LLM/README.md

-# End to End LLM Project Using LangChain, Google Palm In Ed-Tech Industry by CodeBasics**
+# End to End LLM Project Using LangChain, Google Palm In Ed-Tech Industry

 In this comprehensive Language Model (LLM) project, we're leveraging the capabilities of Google Palm and LangChain to develop a Q&A system for CodeBasics, an e-learning company specializing in data-related courses and bootcamps (website: codebasics.io).
 Currently, CodeBasics manages learner inquiries through Discord or email.
 Our objective is to create a streamlined solution using Streamlit, LangChain, and Google Palm to facilitate direct student interaction and reduce the workload on CodeBasics' human staff.